ansible-collections/ibm_zos_core/docs/source/modules/zos_backup_restore.rst

   include
-    When *operation=backup*, specifies a list of data sets or data set patterns to include in the backup.
+    When :emphasis:`operation=backup`\ , specifies a list of data sets or data set patterns to include in the backup.

-    When *operation=backup* GDS relative names are supported.
+    When :emphasis:`operation=backup` GDS relative names are supported.

-    When *operation=restore*, specifies a list of data sets or data set patterns to include when restoring from a backup.
+    When :emphasis:`operation=restore`\ , specifies a list of data sets or data set patterns to include when restoring from a backup.

-    The single asterisk, ``*``, is used in place of exactly one qualifier.
+    The single asterisk, :literal:`\*`\ , is used in place of exactly one qualifier.
 In addition, it can be used to indicate to DFSMSdss that only part of a qualifier has been specified.

-    When used with other qualifiers, the double asterisk, ``**``, indicates either the nonexistence of leading, trailing, or middle qualifiers, or the fact that they play no role in the selection process.
+    When used with other qualifiers, the double asterisk, :literal:`\*\*`\ , indicates either the nonexistence of leading, trailing, or middle qualifiers, or the fact that they play no role in the selection process.

     Two asterisks are the maximum permissible in a qualifier.
 If there are two asterisks in a qualifier, they must be the first and last characters.

-    A question mark ``?`` or percent sign ``%`` matches a single character.
+    A question mark :literal:`?` or percent sign :literal:`%` matches a single character.

     | **required**: False
     | **type**: raw

   exclude
-    When *operation=backup*, specifies a list of data sets or data set patterns to exclude from the backup.
+    When :emphasis:`operation=backup`\ , specifies a list of data sets or data set patterns to exclude from the backup.

-    When *operation=backup* GDS relative names are supported.
+    When :emphasis:`operation=backup` GDS relative names are supported.

-    When *operation=restore*, specifies a list of data sets or data set patterns to exclude when restoring from a backup.
+    When :emphasis:`operation=restore`\ , specifies a list of data sets or data set patterns to exclude when restoring from a backup.

-    The single asterisk, ``*``, is used in place of exactly one qualifier.
+    The single asterisk, :literal:`\*`\ , is used in place of exactly one qualifier.
 In addition, it can be used to indicate that only part of a qualifier has been specified."

-    When used with other qualifiers, the double asterisk, ``**``, indicates either the nonexistence of leading, trailing, or middle qualifiers, or the fact that they play no role in the selection process.
+    When used with other qualifiers, the double asterisk, :literal:`\*\*`\ , indicates either the nonexistence of leading, trailing, or middle qualifiers, or the fact that they play no role in the selection process.

     Two asterisks are the maximum permissible in a qualifier.
 If there are two asterisks in a qualifier, they must be the first and last characters.

-    A question mark ``?`` or percent sign ``%`` matches a single character.
+    A question mark :literal:`?` or percent sign :literal:`%` matches a single character.

     | **required**: False
     | **type**: raw